MChehadeh/PX4-Autopilot/README.md

 1. Set the value of the `COM_DISARM_LAND` parameter to `-1`.
 2. Set the value of the `MPC_THR_HOVER` parameter to a low value (e.g. `0.25`).

+### Disabling autodisarming at delayed takeoff
+Set the value of the 'COM_DISARM_PRFLT' parameter to '1000.0'.

+### Disarming PX4 when connection is lost
+Set the value of the 'COM_OBL_RC_ACT' parameter to '7'.

 #### Change Frequency for navigation topics
 We are interested in 3 topics for now (`VEHICLE_ANGULAR_VELOCITY`, `VEHICLE_ATTITUDE`, and `VEHICLE_LOCAL_POSITION`).